alphagov/govwifi-logging-api/README.md

 During the RADIUS `post-auth` action, a POST request is sent to this API containing session data.
 This API receives this request and saves it to a database.

-This application is also responsible for sending statistics to the Performance Platform.
+This application is also responsible for the following scheduled tasks:

+- Sending statistics to the Performance Platform
+- Removing session records older than 1 month

 It stores the following details along with this: